Pushing through: Finding one’s pace in life through running

 “I had this sinking feeling in my stomach like, ‘I know what this is,’” she said.
 Her mother had been diagnosed with breast cancer years earlier, and so she was pretty good about self checks and mammograms.
 She went to her doctor, who ordered diagnostic tests and confirmed that it was “invasive ductal carcinoma.”

-Her only option was chemotherapy, which she began without telling very many people in her life.
-She ran a race without telling her community; she’s not really sure why she didn’t tell them, only that it shifted her perspective in that race.
+Her only option was chemotherapy, which she began in mid-August.
+She ran the 2015 Deseret News Marathon just days after learning the diagnosis and before starting her treatments without telling her running community; she’s not really sure why she didn’t tell them, only that it shifted her perspective in that race.

 “So, I have that, like in the back of my mind,” she said.
 “It just gave me a different perspective as I’m running.
 ‘You’re running your race.
 Just get through it, get it done.
 And I was just so aware of all my surroundings and just all the people around me.
 We’re all doing this super hard thing and we’re doing it together.”